 There are slow ferries taking 8 hours or more and faster boats taking 3 to 4 hours.
 If you’re really adventurous, you can even join a multi-day island-hopping expedition between Coron and El Nido.

-Things to do in Kayangan Lake
+Best Things to do at Kayangan Lake

 Snorkel in Kayangan Lake